Jump leads No. 3 Stanford women past UC Davis 68-42

+”We were talking about it in the locker room after the game just how crazy it was that that was a year ago,” guard Lacie Hull said. ”It’s great to be able to relive something like that again and celebrate Tara and everything that she’s accomplished.
+It’s been an absolute journey to be with her for the last four years and I feel really grateful to have been coached by her and just to see all that she’s done, what she’s done since I’ve been here and what she did before.”

-Cameron Brink, coming off a career-best 25 points in Sunday’s 91-62 win against Pacific, added 11 points and 10 rebounds for the defending national champion Cardinal (7-2).
-Lacie Hull had 10 points, five rebounds and four steals, while twin sister Lexie also had four steals as Stanford finished with 13.
+Cameron Brink, coming off a career-best 25 points in Sunday’s 91-62 win against Pacific, added 11 points and 10 rebounds for the defending NCAA champion Cardinal (7-2).
+Hull had 10 points, five rebounds and four steals, while twin sister Lexie also had four steals as Stanford finished with 13.

 Evanne Turner scored nine points to lead UC Davis (5-4).